St George, Sydney

 The St George region of Sydney is part of the southern suburbs of Sydney, in the state of New South Wales, Australia.
 The area includes all the suburbs in the local government area of Georges River Council and the part of Bayside Council which was Rockdale City prior to 2016.
-The eastern boundary of the district is Lady Robinson Beach on Botany Bay.
-The name "St George" derives from the cadastral Parish of St George (used for land title purposes), and the area was later covered by the St George County Council, the electricity supplier for the councils in this region.
-While generally being considered part of Southern Sydney the area is occasionally included as part of the Inner South-West.
+This is everything within the boundaries of Salt Pan Creek to the west, The Georges River to the south, Botany Bay to the east and the M5 Motorway and Wolli Creek to the north.
+This area corresponds to the southern portion of the cadastral Parish of St George, from which the region derives its name and the area was later covered by the St George County Council, the electricity supplier for the councils in this region.
+This southern portion of the parish below The M5 and Wolli Creek is the more contemporary definition of The St George Region that is considered part of Southern Sydney.

+The northern portion of the Parish of St George that's north of the M5 and Wolli Creek but south of the Cooks River is considered South-Western Sydney rather than Southern Sydney.
+This northern portion of the cadastral parish was formerly in the City of Canterbury but now within the amalgamated City of Canterbury-Bankstown.
+In some instances, the whole cadastral Parish of St George (both north and south) is grouped together and considered the inner south-west due to its geographical location from Sydney CBD.